mysociety/jkan/_datasets/everypolitician-puerto-rico-house-of-representatives.md

 ---
 schema: default
-title: Puerto Rico: House of Representatives
+title: Puerto Rico — House of Representatives
 organization: EveryPolitician
 notes: >-
   Data on the people within the House of Representatives legislature of Puerto Rico.